JoeNibe/Chrome-Password-Graber/README.md

 # Chrome-Password-Graber
-A python script to grab the saved chrome passwords
+A python script to grab the saved chrome passwords (Only works on windows)

 ## Usage
 `python ./chrome.py`